 For an owner/builder entitled to a deduction under Division 43 of the ITAA 1997, the value of the owner/builder's contributions to the work - that is, labour or expertise and any notional profit element - do not form part of construction expenditure.
-See Taxation Ruling TR 97/25 and Addendum.
+See Taxation Ruling TR 97/25 - Income tax: property development: deduction for capital expenditure on construction of income producing capital works, including buildings and structural improvements and addendum.